spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 You can customize the output directory for the binary using a flag:

-  ignite chain build --output dist
+  spellshape chain build --output dist

-To compile the binary Ignite first compiles protocol buffer (proto) files into Go source code.
+To compile the binary Spellshape first compiles protocol buffer (proto) files into Go source code.
 Proto files contain required type and services definitions.
-If you're using another program to compile proto files, you can use a flag to tell Ignite to skip the proto compilation step:
+If you're using another program to compile proto files, you can use a flag to tell Spellshape to skip the proto compilation step:

-  ignite chain build --skip-proto
+  spellshape chain build --skip-proto

-Afterwards, Ignite install dependencies specified in the go.mod file.
-By default Ignite doesn't check that dependencies of the main module stored in the module cache have not been modified since they were downloaded.
+Afterwards, Spellshape install dependencies specified in the go.mod file.
+By default Spellshape doesn't check that dependencies of the main module stored in the module cache have not been modified since they were downloaded.
 To enforce dependency checking (essentially, running "go mod verify") use a flag:

-  ignite chain build --check-dependencies
+  spellshape chain build --check-dependencies

-Next, Ignite identifies the "main" package of the project.
+Next, Spellshape identifies the "main" package of the project.
 By default the "main" package is located in "cmd/{app}d" directory, where "{app}" is the name of the scaffolded project and "d" stands for daemon.
-If your your project contains more than one "main" package, specify the path to the one that Ignite should compile in config.yml:
+If your your project contains more than one "main" package, specify the path to the one that Spellshape should compile in config.yml:

 build: